devgru-club/KSP_ModdedMultiPlayer/README.md

 sudo apt install mono-runtime monodevelopment -y mono DMPServer.exe
 ```
-You, of course, need to setup the configuration and more information on how to do that can be found here:
+You, of course, need to setup the configuration and more information on how to do that can be found here: <a href="http://d-mp.org/w/Main_Page">DMP Wiki</a>